Yellow Pages Championship Round

 - Chevron B25 [25-73-05] (Martin Webb): Used by Martin Webb for the first half of the British Atlantic season but without a great deal of success, and also in libre events.
 Sold to Chris Skellern (Worcester) for libre races, hill climbs and sprints in 1974.
 Sold to Harold McGarrity (Belfast, Northern Ireland) for the 1975 Irish Formula Atlantic season.
 Retained by McGarrity for 1976, and also appeared a few times in 1977.
 Subsequent history unknown but a strong candidate for the 'B27' of Bosco O'Brien in 1978.

 - Surtees TS10 (Geoff Friswell): A new car built to replace the TS10/03 wrecked by Carlos Reusch at Pau in May, and raced by him as a Team Surtees entry during the 1972 F2 season.
 Reusch retired after two races of the Torneio do Brasil, and Jean-Pierre Jaussaud drove the car in the final Interlagos race.
 Sold to Geoff Friswell for 1973, and converted to Formula Atlantic specification, but the Clubmen's expert had a poor run of results, which ended at Mallory Park in May when he spun off at Gerards and badly damaged the car.
-Friswell acquired a new March 73B to replace it.
+Friswell acquired a new March 73B to replace it, and the Surtees was advertised as complete but damaged in November 1973.
 The subsequent history of the wreck is not known, but its tub was later with Dave Allen as a spare for his TS10/01, and was still in its company when TS10/01 was sold by Peter Bromage to Don Wood in the late 1980s.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.